ydahal1/ydahal1/jokes.md

-I got an A on my origami assignment when I turned my paper into my teacher
+Why are skeletons so calm?
+Because nothing gets under their skin.

 [
-Sun Feb  9 00:26:23 UTC 2025
+Mon Feb 10 00:25:36 UTC 2025
  ]